flashsherlock/fMRIdata/7T/odor/readme.md

 ## phy.tcsh
 Generate parameters for physiology correction.

+## proc_anatomy.tcsh
+Use `@SSwarper` to preprocessing anatomical image, then do recon (resample to 1mm by default) to show data on surface (SUMA).
+Only for testing, because high resolution results will be used.
+## proc_anatomy_hires.tcsh
+Use `@SSwarper` to preprocessing anatomical image, then do recon (keep 0.7mm) to show data on surface (SUMA).
+Amygdala can be automatically segmented to 9 nucleis by command `segmentHA_T1.sh`, and `3dAllineate` to EPI grid.
+## proc_anatomy_hires.tcsh
+Use `@SSwarper` to preprocessing anatomical image, then align it to EPI and do recon (keep 0.7mm) to show data on surface (SUMA).
+It may improve accuracy (avoid transformation) after align to EPI.
 ## proc_fmri.tcsh
 Use afni_proc.py to do preprocessing and deconvolve for all runs (one beta one conditon).

+## proc_fmri2xsmooth.tcsh
+Use `afni_proc.py` to do preprocessing and deconvolve for all runs (one beta one conditon, adding valence and intensity rating as regressors).
+Set to 2.2mm smooth.

 ## change_label.tcsh
 Change labels in stats file because of a mistake in pro_fmri.tcsh leads to wrong label for a regressor.